webrecorder/browsertrix/frontend/docs/docs/user-guide/archived-items.md

 Currently, only archived items in the [WACZ file](concepts.md#wacz-file){ data-preview } format are accepted.

 ???
 Tip "Tip: Convert a WARC file to WACZ"
     Some archiving systems, like Archive-It, use the WARC file format to store your archived data.
-If you are comfortable with the command line interface, you can use the Python WACZ command line utility to convert your downloaded WARC files to WACZ.
+If you are comfortable with the command line interface, you can use the Python WACZ command line utility to convert your downloaded WARC (`.warc`) and gzipped WARC (`.warc.gz`) files to WACZ.

     Use [pip](https://pypi.org/project/pip/) to install the module and a command line utility:
     ```sh